 Back to Work

-- Join a new mom’s support group while you are still on leave.
-For example, Sentara Martha Jefferson offers “Welcome to Motherhood” to help connect new moms who can lend an ear and give perspective if they have already been through it.
+- Join a new parent support group while you are still on leave.
+For example, Sentara Martha Jefferson offers “Welcome to Motherhood” to help connect new parents who can lend an ear and give perspective if they have already been through it.

 - Before returning to work, practice your routine.
 This will give you an opportunity to see what works and ease those early mornings as you head out the door.
 If you can, arrange to have your childcare to begin a week before you return to work to help both you and your little one get used to a new place.